Robam Moni Mekhala: Moral

-Researchers believe that this dance is centered on the independent woman who used her intelligence to resist Ream Esor, a male character.
+Researchers believe that this dance is centered on the independent woman who used her intelligence to resist Reamso, a male character.
 The dance also expresses the strength and fast reaction as the most demanding female role in Khmer classical dance.

 Cultural interpretation with nature

 Cambodians see this legend as the origin of thunder, lightning, and rain.
-The fight between Moni Mekhala and Reamesor believed to re-occur every year in mid-April around the time of Cambodian New Year.
+The fight between Moni Mekhala and Reamso believed to re-occur every year in mid-April around the time of Cambodian New Year.
 This period is at the height of the dry season just before the monsoon rains will fall and nourish the Cambodian farmland.
 The monsoon rains symbolizes a renewed life when the dried fields are flooded and fertilized.
-The dark clouds reminds the locals about the eternal battle between Reamesor and Moni Mekhala and this represent the eternal raining cycle in Cambodia.
+The dark clouds reminds the locals about the eternal battle between Reamso and Moni Mekhala and this represent the eternal raining cycle in Cambodia.